v12technology/fluxtion/docs/sections/gettingstarted/first_tutorial.md

 Fluxtion solves these four problems for any event driven application.

 ## Exporting services
-We want clients to access components via service interface, this is simple to achieve by adding an **ExportService** annotation to the interface definitions on the concrete classes, as shown below.
+We want clients to access components via service interface, this is simple to achieve by adding an **@ExportService** annotation to the interface definitions on the concrete classes, as shown below.

 {% highlight java %}